syncfusion-content/wpf-docs/wpf/SfDiagram/DataSource-Support.md

 DataSource Settings

-Two mapping fields are necessary to map a hierarchical datatsource with the diagram.
+Two mapping fields are necessary to map a hierarchical datatsource with the Diagram.
 Id property is used for unique identification of a record.
-ParentId property is used to identify the parent object to which a particular object is connected.
+ParentId property is used to identify the parent object where a particular object is connected.

 <table>
 <tr>